 Content Syndication Platforms

-- HootSuite: Very popular content syndication platform & supports Twitter, Facebook, G+, LinkedIn and even WordPress; good for scheduling but can be a bit challenging for Team Collaboration, incorporates good baseline functional analytics; but, for Facebook “can’t access Liked pages” requiring toggling.
+- HootSuite: Defacto market leader, supports Twitter, Facebook, G+, LinkedIn and even WordPress; good for scheduling but can be a bit challenging for Team Collaboration, good baseline functional analytics; but, for Facebook “can’t access Liked pages” requiring toggling.

-- Sprout Social: Only supports 2-3 Channels, on-board analytics are good; bit pricey for the functionality.
+- Sprout Social: Only supports 2-3 Channels, on-board analytics are good; built in CRM functionality (SalesForce, Zendesk, User Voice) bit pricey for the functionality.

-- IFTTT: Not pure play syndication platform; uses “channel” building blocks to create “triggers” and “actions” – think of this as a cool “DIY” platform for building custom way to move content around.
+- IFTTT: Not pure play syndication platform; uses “channel” building blocks to create “triggers” and “actions” – think of this as a cool “DIY” platform for content syndication.